marietachabbie/Newton-approximation-method/README.md

 # Note: This is not a final version, the project is still in progress.
-Will be ready soon!

 # Newton's-approximation-method

 In numerical analysis, Newton's method, is a root-finding algorithm which produces successively better approximations to the roots (or zeroes) of a real-valued function.
 The most basic version starts with a single-variable function `f` defined for a real variable `x`, the function's derivative `f′`, and an initial guess `x0` for a root of `f`.
 If the function satisfies sufficient assumptions and the initial guess is close, then

 ![](https://bit.ly/3hPouLe)